shea08/shea08.github.io/illnessanddisability.md

 ## Death

 J.K.
 Rowling openly admits that the central theme running throughout each book of the Harry Potter series is death.
 And with death, there is the inevitable presence of injury, ailments, and disease.
-In this fictional wizarding world, the author behind the series <a href="https://www.wizardingworld.com/writing-by-jk-rowling/illness-and-disability"<a> decided that, broadly speaking, wizards would have the power to correct or override ‘mundane’ nature, but not ‘magical’ nature.”.</a>
+In this fictional wizarding world, the author behind the series <a href="https://www.wizardingworld.com/writing-by-jk-rowling/illness-and-disability"> decided that, broadly speaking, wizards would have the power to correct or override ‘mundane’ nature, but not ‘magical’ nature.”.</a>

 ## Treatable Illness

 Did you know that many people in our world die from treatable illness?

-According to the World Health Organization (WHO) <a href="https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death" <a> “More than half of all deaths in low-income countries in 2016 were caused by communicable diseases, maternal causes, conditions arising during pregnancy and childbirth, and nutritional deficiencies.” </a>
+According to the World Health Organization (WHO) <a href="https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death"> “More than half of all deaths in low-income countries in 2016 were caused by communicable diseases, maternal causes, conditions arising during pregnancy and childbirth, and nutritional deficiencies.” </a>

 ## Questions to Ponder